 If you have multiple questions to ask and the visibility of a question depends on the answer of a previous question, then use skip logic with a page break after each question.
 This will make sure that if a respondent goes on to the next page of the survey, their responses from the previous page will get saved automatically.
 Also, if a respondent doesn’t feel like describing the reasons behind their responses and exits the survey, you’ll still know their feedback from the NPS score.

-Once you are all set with designing with the survey, it’s time to distribute the survey.
-You need to have enough responses to reach a conclusion.
+Once you are all set with designing with the survey, it’s time to distribute the survey using feedback tool.
+You need to collect enough client feedback data to reach a conclusion.
 A good response rate depends on the below factors.

 - Number of clients to be surveyed: There is less probability that many people will be wrong.
 Sending a survey to more clients will give you a clear idea of the quality of your services and in general, how do they feel about it.

 - Number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
-This will ensure that you have insights for the near term as well as for the long-term.
+Conducting surveys at this frequency will collect client feedback data enough for extensive analysis.
+It will also ensure that you have insights for the near term as well as for the long-term.
 Sending too many surveys might irritate customers and lead to a low response rate.

 - Time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
 So, if the survey takes about 10-12 mins to answer, chances are you will get a higher number of responses.
 Also, you can mention the estimated time to complete the survey in the invitation email or on the landing page of the survey, so that they can aware of how much time will it take to complete the survey.
 Also, show the progress bar to show the survey completion percentage.

 - Survey distribution channels: If the feedback survey doesn’t get rendered well on mobile devices, clients may not feel driven to answer and complete the survey.
 Also, internet connectivity issues can lead to a low response rate.
 To overcome these challenges, you can use an offline mobile app so that customers can take the survey anytime, anywhere.
+Survey response rate depends on the ease of use, which in turn is affected by the device on which client satisfaction survey is rendered.
+Also, client feedback software lets you preview your surveys to have an idea of how will they look on various devices.
 Another great way to distribute surveys is to embed a link to the survey in the email.
 You can also run a customer feedback survey on social media sites or through a QR code.

 What matters is numbers!
 Once you have the responses, analyze what percentage of your customers are happy.
 It signals the direction you need to put your efforts in.
 The breakdown of results will help you understand the distribution of clients who are loyal, content but not enthusiastic, and unhappy.